thrawn01/quartz-garden/content/posts/Just Use PostgreSQL for everything is Naïve.md

 In short, I want a modern database that makes MY product successful.
 For MY use case, and from MY experience, Vanilla PostgreSQL is not that database, YET......

 > [!note]
 > A colleague of mine pointed out that most of my wants are provided by some of the Databases within the PostgreSQL ecosystem.
-I have no personal production experience with those databases, so cannot recommend them, but I would encourage readers to check out the many options available!
+I have no personal production experience with those databases, but I would encourage readers to check out the many options available!
+IE: [Neon](https://neon.tech/home) , [YugaByte](https://www.yugabyte.com/), etc...

 ### Modern Databases & PostgreSQL
 In my experience, the best thing about PostgreSQL isn't the database, but the community and the vibrant innovation happening around the PostgreSQL ecosystem.
 Many brilliant people are building solutions to many of the problems I point out at the top.
 Anyone evaluating a database should absolutely include the many PostgreSQL derivatives and extensions in their search for product fit.